 Sit in a seated crossleg position and close your eyes.
 Place your index and middle fingers on your eyes and gently close with your thumbs your ears.
 Breathe in through your nose and breathe out through your mouth while humming like a bee.
 There will be a vibration pulsate throughout your entire body as you do this.
 Inhale again through the nose and exhale, making the buzzing sound of a bee.
 Repeat as many times as you like.

 Withdrawal of the senses in this modern time.
 Relaxes and lowers blood pressure, eases headaches, Improves concentration and memory, changes brain waves for days after practice.
 (Read more about brain waves here)

 One of my favorite pracitces in Pranayama is Nadi Shodhan.
-This one is also referred to as alternate nostril breathing.
-It is one of the most beloved conscious breathing techniques in yoga.
+This one is also referred to as yogic breathing technique of alternate nostril breathing.
+It is one of the most beloved conscious yogic breathing techniques.
 This one works well sitting in a cross-legged position.